xcore/sw_serial_to_ethernet/doc/module_manual.rst

     :start-after: //:example_tx_buf_fill
     :end-before:  //:

-This operation must be completed on the same core as the TX server thread as the communication modeul utilises shared memory.
+This operation must be completed on the same core as the TX server thread as the communication module utilises shared memory.

 .. _sec_interfacing_rx: